diggerhq/docs-site/docs/overview/digger-vs-other.md

 # Digger vs Other

+All other platforms on the market today give you **only one** of the two:

+- great developer experience and ease of use so you can move fast
+- great power and flexibility so you can build anything

+Digger gives you **both**, because under the hood it generates infrastructure-as-code (Terraform) and manages your cloud account through it.

+It is quick and simple for common use cases, and you can customise whatever you need whenever you need it, because with Digger you retain access to the full power of AWS.

 ## Heroku and other PaaS
 Platforms-as-a-service (PaaS) like [Heroku](https://heroku.com), [Render](https://render.com) or [Digital Ocean App Platform](https://www.digitalocean.com/products/app-platform) are a great choice if you just need to get your code up and running and don't want to spend time thinking of infrastructure.